pequx/shopware-soft-login/Readme.md

 Yo u should be logged out and see a default home page.

 ### Case 5 – Login hash regeneration after password recovery `FRONT-END` `ACCOUNT`

--
-In the [ BACKEND ]>[ KUNDEN ]>[ SOFT LOGIN ] select previously created user.
+In the `BACKEND`>`KUNDEN`>`SOFT LOGIN` select previously created user.
 Copy the email and login hash.
 Close the window.
-In the [ FRONT-END ], at the [ ACCOUNT ] page click [ Passwort vergessen? ] and enter the email.
-Click [ E-MAIL SENDEN ].
+In the `FRONT-END`, at the `ACCOUNT` page click `Passwort vergessen?` and enter the email.
+Click `E-MAIL SENDEN`.
 You should see a default response page.
-In the [ BACKEND ] click on the refresh icon the the bottom.
+In the `BACKEND` click on the refresh icon the the bottom.
 Previously selected user should have a new login hash.
 Enter the edit mode.
 The hash should be the same as on the list.

 ### Case 6 – Login hash regeneration after password reset `BACKEND` `KUNDEN`

-In the [ BACKEND ]>[ KUNDEN ]>[ SOFT LOGIN ] select previously created user.
+In the `BACKEND`>`KUNDEN`>`SOFT LOGIN` select previously created user.
 Copy the email and login hash.
-In the In the [ BACKEND ]>[ KUNDEN ]>[ KUNDEN ] select in the edit mode a previously created user.
-Click on the yellow key icon next to a [ PASSWORT ].
+In the In the `BACKEND`>`KUNDEN`>`KUNDEN` select in the edit mode a previously created user.
+Click on the yellow key icon next to a `PASSWORT`.
-Click [ SPEICHERN ].
+Click `SPEICHERN`.
 Close the module.
-In the [ BACKEND ]>[ KUNDEN ]>[ SOFT LOGIN ] click the refresh icon on the bottom.
+In the `BACKEND`>`KUNDEN`>`SOFT LOGIN` click the refresh icon on the bottom.
 You should see the previously created user has a new login hash.
 Close the window.

 ### Case 7 – Login hash regeneration after adding a new customer `BACKEND` `KUNDEN`

-In the In the [ BACKEND ]>[ KUNDEN ]>[ ANLEGEN ] add a new customer with the following data: customer123@muster.com
+In the In the `BACKEND`>`KUNDEN`>`ANLEGEN` add a new customer with the following data: customer123@muster.com
 Perfect Hair Kunden
 [...]